 Many dog owners wish they could take their furry friends everywhere, but it’s not always possible.
 While the separation can be a stressful experience for both you and your dog, choosing to board them instead gives you the peace of mind that he’ll be given the care and attention he needs.
 As you get ready for your extended time away, take these five steps to reduce your dog’s anxiety and help you relax.

-Contact your vet and make sure that your dog is up to date on all of their required vaccinations.
+Contact your vet and make sure that your dog is up to date on all of its required vaccinations.
 For canines, you should be current on the following vaccines:

 If you have any concerns about your dog’s health or recent behavior, it is not a bad idea to take them in for an exam prior to leaving.
 Your boarding facility should have a partnership with a local, qualified vet in case of emergency; however, you’ll be better prepared for any medical issues that may arise if your pet has had a thorough evaluation beforehand.
 If your vet prescribes any medications, be sure you bring these to the kennel.